SeanFrogley/SeanFrogley/README.md

 **Software Engineer Intern – Hops Technology**
 *June 2025 – Present*
 - Contributed to feature development and UX improvements using Flutter and Laravel.
-- Supported onboarding of 10+ vendors and participated in product strategy sessions.

 **Software Engineer Intern – Tiaki Institute**
 *February 2025 – July 2025*
 - Developed a web-based media platform using Blazor, C#, and ASP.NET Core.
-- Implemented features such as AI legitimacy checks, authentication, and basic photo editing.
+- Implemented features such as legitimacy checks, authentication, and basic photo editing.
 - Collaborated with stakeholders and contributed to UX design and system architecture.

 **Research Assistant – University of Canterbury**